 The pathways of exposure considered at the site boundary are the plume exposure, ground exposure, and inhalation pathways only.
-The potentially highest-exposed MOP from all gaseous effluent releases (including C-14) for 2019, was for a child resident at 4.79 miles ESE.
-The highest organ dose for the plume exposure, ground exposure, garden produce ingestion, and inhalation pathways at this location was 2.10E-1 mrem to the bone, which is 1.41% of the 15 mrem 10 CFR 50 Appendix I guideline.
-This location and assumed exposure pathways were based on the 2019 Land Use Census.
+The potentially highest-exposed MOP from all gaseous effluent releases (including C-14) for 2020, was for a child resident at 4.79 miles ESE from CGS.
+The highest organ dose for the plume exposure, ground exposure, garden produce ingestion, and inhalation pathways at this location was 1.67E-01 mrem to the bone, which is 1.11E+00% of the 15 mrem 10 CFR 50 Appendix I guideline.
+This location and assumed exposure pathways were based on the 2020 Land Use Census.